LuccasZibordi/LuccasZibordi/README.md

 ---

-## 🧠 Frase que me representa
+## 🧠 Frase que me motiva

-> “A mente que se abre a uma nova ideia jamais voltará ao seu tamanho original.” — Albert Einstein
+> “We are what we repeatedly do.
+Excellence, then, is not an act, but a habit." — Aristóteles.

 ---